How to Fire Your Dev Shop (Safely)

 I’m not going to tell you “if you see one red flag, that’s normal.”
 You know what normal friction looks like.
 This is about the pattern - three or more of these means you’re past friction.

 Every small change breaks something else.
-You ask them to change a button color.
-Next day, the checkout page is down.
-That’s the sound of code with no automated tests .
+You ask them to change a button color and the next day the checkout page is down.
+That’s code with no automated tests .
 The team is scared to touch anything because they genuinely don’t know what will break.
-Healthy codebases have 70%+ test coverage.
-If yours has 5%?
-Every deploy is a coin flip.
+A codebase with 70%+ test coverage can handle changes safely.
+If yours has 5%, your team is guessing every time they deploy.

 They refuse to clean up old code.
-“We can’t refactor that — it’s too risky.”
+“We can’t refactor that - it’s too risky.”
 Translation: the code has no tests, so changing anything might break everything.
-Technical debt compounds like interest on a credit card.
-Eventually you’re paying the whole invoice just to service the debt.
-No features.
-Just maintenance.
+Technical debt compounds like interest on a credit card, and eventually you’re paying the whole invoice just to service the debt instead of building features.

 You have no idea what’s actually happening.
-You ask for a status update.
-“It’s going well.”
+You ask for a status update and get “it’s going well.”
 Going well how?
-What shipped this week?
-What’s blocked?
-What’s the plan for next week?
 A team that cares sends you a plain-English standup every day and a one-page summary every Friday.
-If you’re guessing whether progress is real — it isn’t.
+If you’re guessing whether progress is real, it isn’t.

 The invoices keep growing and nobody explains why.
-Here’s a number that’ll make you sick: 42% of developer time goes to dealing with technical debt and bad code.
-Nearly half.
+Here’s a number: 42% of developer time goes to dealing with technical debt and bad code.
 If your bills are climbing but nothing’s launching, you’re paying for rework on code that was poorly written the first time.

-You’ve stopped asking questions.
-This is the one nobody talks about.
-If you’ve gone quiet because the updates make you feel stupid — or because you’re afraid of what you’ll hear — the relationship is already dead.
-You’re paying them.
-You have the right to know .
+And the one nobody talks about: you’ve stopped asking questions.
+If you’ve gone quiet because the updates make you feel stupid, or because you’re afraid of what you’ll hear, the relationship is already dead.
+You’re paying them, and you have the right to know .

 Want to know where you actually stand?
 We’ll do a free 45-minute code audit.
 One senior developer.
 Your codebase.
 A written one-page report: test coverage, security risks, architecture assessment.
 No contract.
 No follow-up calls unless you ask for one.
 Get an honest audit .